rcuocolo/PROSTATEx_masks/README.md

 - "PROSTATEx Patient ID"

 The masks included in the "mask_prostate" directory represent whole-gland masks (binarized).
 Those included in "mask_pz" and "mask_tz" are limited respectively to the peripheral and rest (transition zone, central zone, anterior stroma) of the gland, also binarized.
-The last directory "mas_pz_tz" contains both annotations, with peripheral zone voxels having a value of 2 and the remaining (transition zone, central zone, anterior stroma) a value of 1.
 The backgorund always has a value of 0.
+All segmentations were performed manually and the masks underwent an automated cluster cleaning to remove eventual imperfections.

 As sometimes multiple axial T2 image sequences are available for a patient, the repository also includes a list in CSV format containing the correct images for each mask.
 The list is structured as follows (separated by underscores):

 - "PROSTATEx Patient ID" + "Sequence name" + "Sequence number"